jetbrains-academy/data-visualization-course/3_2_histograms_matplotlib/2_practice/2_advanced_hist/task.md

 The company appreciated our initial histogram visualization but now wants deeper insights into their sales data.
-While the overlapping histograms provide a good overview of the overall distributions, they are particularly interested in seeing how individual sales data points are positioned and where each city’s median value lies.
+While the overlapping histograms provide a good overview of the overall distributions, they are particularly interested in seeing how individual sales data points are positioned and identifying the median sales value for each city.

 To achieve this, we will enhance our visualization with two main adjustments: